NuevoFoundation/workshops/content/english/sql_workshop/activity10/_index.md

 ## Task 10: Help the inhabitants set up for the party!
 The whole planet is invited!
 Help the citizens prepare for the party by finding out how many guests will be attending!

-Lets go over the 'SUM' Command!
+Let's go over the 'SUM' Command!